vkopytin/databinding/README.md

-# databinding
+# databindjs
-DataBinding in javascript
+Databinding in javascript

 How it is expected to integrate
 ```javascript